Socialist Left Party

 The party was founded in 1973 as the Socialist Electoral League, an electoral coalition with the Communist Party of Norway, Socialist People's Party, Democratic Socialists – AIK, and independent socialists.
 In 1975, the coalition was turned into a unified political party.
-The party was largely founded as a result of the foreign policies prevalent at the time, with the socialists being opposed to Norwegian membership of the European Union (then known as the European Economic Community) and NATO.
-SV calls for a stronger public sector, a mixed economy, and a strengthening of the social welfare net.
-While advocating democratic socialism, the party also increasingly profiles itself as a supporter of feminism and environmentalism through eco-socialism.
+The party was largely founded as a result of the foreign policies prevalent at the time, with the socialists being opposed to Norwegian membership of the European Communities (which later became the European Union) and of NATO.

 In the 2005 Norwegian parliamentary election, SV became a governing party for the first time, participating in the red–green coalition with the Labour Party and the Centre Party; before that, it was frequently turned down by the Labour Party.
-SV was reduced to the seventh-largest party following the 2013 Norwegian parliamentary election, in its worst election on record, but bounced back in the 2017 and 2021 parliamentary elections, although it remained both times at the opposition.
+SV was reduced to the seventh-largest party following the 2013 Norwegian parliamentary election, in its worst election on record, but bounced back in the 2017 and 2021 parliamentary elections, although it remained in the opposition both times.

 Ideology

 Position

 Like its predecessors, the Socialist People's Party and the Information Committee of the Labour Movement against Norwegian membership in the European Community, the Socialist Left is a left-wing party which favours a welfare state and taxation of the wealthy.
 Finn Gustavsen, former leader of the Socialist People's Party, believed that the Labour Party were not socialists, and the only socialist force in parliament were members from the Socialist Electoral League.
 He was one of the main opponents of Norwegian membership in the European Community, saying the organisation showed how "evil and stupid" capitalism really was.
 According to a 2002 poll, one out of four members in the Socialist Left wanted Norway to join the European Union.

 The party's election program for the 2001 Norwegian parliamentary election stated that the party was a "socialist party" with a vision of a Norway without social injustice.
 Since its inception, the party has promoted itself as socialist.
-In later years, the party has been portrayed as social democratic by some in the Norwegian media, and as democratic socialist, and has been categorised as eco-socialist.
-The incumbent leader Audun Lysbakken has been a self-proclaimed revolutionary, socialist, and Marxist.
+Since 2003, the party has been portrayed as social democratic by some in the Norwegian media, as democratic socialist by others inside and outside Norway, and has been categorised as eco-socialist, as well as describing itself as eco-socialist.
+The former leader Audun Lysbakken self-described as a revolutionary, socialist, and Marxist in 2005.
 He believes the party to be a democratic socialist one.